medaimane/medaimane/README.md

 Let’s build something amazing.
 Connect & Let’s Work Together! 🎉

-I'm specializing in mobile and web development with vast expertise in working with international teams, and I'm a Top Rated Plus Freelancer on UpWork with 100% Job Success Score, [Hire me](https://www.upwork.com/freelancers/medaimane).
+I'm specializing in mobile and web development with vast expertise in working with international teams, and I'm a Top Rated Plus Freelancer on UpWork with 100% Job Success Score, [Hire Me 🤝](https://www.upwork.com/freelancers/medaimane).

 🥇 I have 5+ years of experience collaborating on building cross-platform applications mainly for iOS, Android, and Web that have empowered people and businesses across many domains and tech stacks.